 As of Tuesday morning, the county’s website no longer features the article, titled “Fallacies in Advertiser-Tribune Story Exposed.”
 The deletion comes after growing criticism over the county’s decision to use its platform to personally attack a local journalist.
 Many questioned whether county resources had been misused to defend Frankart in what many saw as a personal, not public, matter.

 The original piece, which accused Trevino of conducting a “witch hunt” against Frankart, claimed she had failed to verify facts and sensationalized the commissioner’s child custody dispute with his former daughter-in-law.
-The custody battle revolves around Frankart’s granddaughter, whom he sought custody of after his son, Zachary Michael Frankart, was convicted of sexual assault following a 2021 arrest for raping a college student he had given a ride from a bar.
+The custody battle revolves around Frankart’s granddaughter, whom he sought custody of after his son, Zachary Michael Frankart, was convicted of sexual assault following a 2021 arrest for raping a college student after giving her a ride from a bar.

 Archiving the Article